casualsnek/npttf2utf/README.md

 Python module/script to map Nepali ASCII font faces like Preeti, Sagarmatha, and more to devanagari unicode

-This is mainly a python module to help in mapping of various nepali ASCII fontfaces to its unicode counterpart and unicode or any unicode mappable font back to Preeti font face.
+This is mainly a python module to help in mapping of various nepali ASCII font faces to its unicode counterpart and unicode or any unicode mappable font back to Preeti font face.
 It currently supports directly mapping passed strings (fontmapper.py) as well font auto detection and selective component selection for docx files (docxhandler.py) and plaintext files (txthandler.py).

 **Requirements**
 - python3